MuViCo/MuViCo/documentation/https-setup.md

 ### 4.2.
 Proposed HTTPS architecture

-To clearly show how the new HTTPS setup will work in AWS, the following diagrams are provided:
+To clearly show how the new HTTPS setup will work in AWS, the following diagrams are provided.

+Note: The diagrams use `muvico.fi` as a domain name example for the sake of consistency.
+The domain name is yet to be decided at the time of writing.

 #### 4.2.1.
 HTTP request redirection